 You should be able to log in with the password you typed above (instead of helloworld) and not your regular password.

 If everything worked fine so far, then you can try connecting from your Android device.
-Install ES File Explorer (if you haven’t done so already) and open the Network / FTP menu.
-Add a new connection, and select ftp.
+Install an FTP client on your Android device and add a new FTP connection.
 Use the IP address of your desktop’s USB interface, your local username, and the password you just created.
 After this you should be able to drag and drop files from your PC as needed.

 Using SSH is slow on my devices, because the Android devices CPU doesn’t seem to be powerful enough to encrypt more than data at rates more than 200kbps.
 But it is secure enough to be used over WiFi and mobile networks, so it is quite useful to set up.
 There are two ways to do this: From your device, or from your computer.